kartik004/Yelp-Restaurant-Photo-Classification/README.md

 This assignment is divided in three parts:-

-** 1) Data Preparation which is done in 	YelpTrainModel-Part1.ipynb.
+**1) Data Preparation which is done in 	YelpTrainModel-Part1.ipynb.
 Image data is basically changed to vector format and saved                 in yelpdataset12345.h file.**

-** 2) YelpTrainModel-Part2.ipynb file is used for training the data using CNN.**
+**2) YelpTrainModel-Part2.ipynb file is used for training the data using CNN.**

- 3) Testing with new data using TestYelp.ipynb.
+**3) Testing with new data using TestYelp.ipynb.**

-## Steps to execute the files
+## Steps to execute the files: